Top 7 Commercial Real Estate Insurance Misconceptions

 How STRATAFOLIO helps

-By leveraging proprietary machine learning algorithms, tenants can upload a copy of their COI and our system will populate the owner’s required policy information.
+By leveraging proprietary machine learning algorithms, tenants can upload a copy of their COI, and our system will populate the owner’s required policy information.
 Once in our system, we compare the lease requirement against the policy information and flag discrepancies.

-We send email alerts when tenant’s policies are coming up for renewal to the tenant, the owner, and the insurance broker.
+We send email alerts when the tenant’s policies are coming up for renewal to the tenant, the owner, and the insurance broker.
 By taking out the guesswork, we make managing COIs a breeze.

 Misconception #5: Tenants can elect their own coverage